Assassination of Charlie Kirk: Government

-Following Kirk's assassination, Republican government officials at the state and federal level called on the public to turn in anyone who made statements about the assassination that were considered inappropriate or distasteful.
+Following Kirk's assassination, Republican government officials at the state and federal levels called on the public to turn in anyone who made statements about the assassination that were considered inappropriate or distasteful.
 The campaign later broadened to also include statements that were critical of Kirk.
-The New York Times has described the campaign as morphing into a conservative version of "cancel culture".
+The New York Times described the campaign as morphing into a conservative version of "cancel culture".
 On September 15, the Trump administration threatened a widespread crackdown of liberal groups and donors, asserting that a network of liberal organizations promoted violence and would be dismantled.
 Trump stated he was looking into labeling some "terrorist organizations", and Vice President JD Vance promised to go after non-profits such as the Open Society Foundations and the Ford Foundation that had provided financial support for liberal and progressive causes.
 The New York Times suggested that First Amendment rights would make it difficult for the Trump administration to do so.
 The announcement came amidst the Trump administration's concurrent widespread crackdowns on political opponents and civil society.

 The administration's threats against investigating and dismantling liberal groups received widespread criticism from free speech advocates and legal experts, who denounced the moves as using Kirk's assassination as a pretext to crack down on political opposition.
 NBC News described the Trump administration as appearing "to be using Kirk's assassination as an excuse to crack down on left-wing people and groups".
 In response to Trump's threats, 100 liberal philanthropies wrote an open letter defending their work and criticizing the administration's intentions to dismantle them, writing:

 Organizations should not be attacked for carrying out their missions or expressing their values in support of the communities they serve.
 We reject attempts to exploit political violence to mischaracterize our good work or restrict our fundamental freedoms, like freedom of speech and the freedom to give.
 Attempts to silence speech, criminalize opposing viewpoints, and misrepresent and limit charitable giving undermine our democracy and harm all Americans.